Delaware • New Jersey • Pennsylvania

 According to the National Park Service (NPS), when the Congress created the National Wild and Scenic Rivers System in 1968, it envisioned a cooperative system that would rely on the combined efforts of state, local, and federal governments along with individual citizens and non-governmental organizations.
 The system was intended to be flexible enough to provide a means for communities to protect their rivers in a way that is sensitive to the needs and concerns of the people who live, work, and recreate along the rivers.

-The National Park Service web site reports that only 12,709 miles of 208 rivers in 40 states and the Commonwealth of Puerto Rico (just over one-quarter of one percent of the nation's rivers) are included in the National Wild and Scenic Rivers System (as of December 2014).
+The National Park Service web site reports that only 12,734 miles of 208 rivers in 40 states and the Commonwealth of Puerto Rico (about one-quarter of one percent of the nation's rivers) are included in the National Wild and Scenic Rivers System (as of December 2014).

 Two reaches of the Delaware River were added to the National Wild and Scenic Rivers System by Congress and President Jimmy Carter on November 10, 1978.

 One section extends 73 miles from the confluence of the river's East and West branches at Hancock, N.Y. downstream to Millrift, Pa.
 All but 30 acres along this 73-mile Upper Delaware Scenic and Recreational River is nonfederal and most is privately owned.

 The second covers about 40 miles from just south of Port Jervis, N.Y. downstream to the Delaware Water Gap near Stroudsburg, Pa.
 Nearly 70,000 acres along this 40-mile middle river corridor are part of the Delaware Water Gap National Recreation Area and owned by the federal government.